saeyslab/moduledetection-evaluation/README.md

 * git+https://github.com/jfrelinger/cython-munkres-wrapper
 * fisher

 The Cython code for the evaluation metrics should also be compiled.
-For this, go to /lib and run `python3 setup.py build_ext --inplace`
+For this, go to /lib and run `python setup.py build_ext --inplace`

-The Cython munkres library should be installed:
+The Cython munkres library should be installed using e.g. pip install git+https://github.com/jfrelinger/cython-munkres-wrapper
-`sudo pip3 install git+https://github.com/jfrelinger/cython-munkres-wrapper`

 After installation, run jupyter notebook in the notebooks/ folder.
 This folder contains several Jupter notebooks, each pertaining to a different part of the evaluation study.
 The notebooks starting with 0- are optional if you downloaded the results folder.

+Code was tested on python 3.7 to 3.9